mjuric/git-clone-completion/README.md

-# GitHub, GitLab, Bitbucket and SSH autocompletion for `git clone`
+# TAB-completion for `git clone`: GitHub, GitLab, Bitbucket and SSH

 A `bash` completion script adding autocompletion of GitHub, GitLab, and Bitbucket organizations and repositories to `git clone` command